Renewables

 Share

 Bulgaria joined Finland as a host country for the 2026 call through the EU Renewable Energy Financing Mechanism (RENEWFM).
-Luxembourg intends to fund renewable energy projects there, which will enable it to statistically attribute 80% of output to its own statistics.
+Luxembourg intends to fund renewable energy projects there, which will enable it to statistically attribute 80% of output to itself.

 In the European Union, a member state that missed its renewable energy target can arrange a so-called statistical transfer, for a fee, from a fellow country that surpassed its own target.
 Another way is to fund power plant projects in another member state, via the EU Renewable Energy Financing Mechanism (RENEWFM).